steadfasterX/android_i927_sediROM/README.md

 (codenames: SGH-I927, i927)

 All scripts needed to run sediROM on the Cappy.
+Checkout the "TAGS" tab in github to find a specific sediROM release!

 Help & Support:

     http://forum.xda-developers.com/showthread.php?t=2789727

     If you are not yet allowed to write / answer within the dev area go here instead: http://forum.xda-developers.com/showthread.php?t=2789119

 Flashing Guide: